acomaviation/aerobid-legal-docs/general_terms_and_conditions.md

 ### User-generated content is not approved by us

-Our Platform may include information and materials uploaded by other users of the Platform, including where brokers upload details of their client’s requirements and where operators upload bids.
+Our Platform may include information and materials uploaded by other users of the Platform, including where brokers upload details of their client’s requirements and where operators upload bids or where you interact with other users of our Platform using our chat function.
 This information and these materials have not been verified or approved by us.
 The views expressed by other users on our Platform do not represent our views or values.

 ### How to complain about content uploaded by other users

 If you wish to complain about content uploaded by other users, please contact us on support@aero.bid.
+However, please note that we do not moderate or access content shared within our chat function.

 ### Our responsibility for loss or damage suffered by you